Evaporation Cooling Nozzles

 Materials & Connections

-Select wetted materials compatible with your fluid, temperature, and wear conditions.
-Common options include 303/304 stainless steel, brass, 316L stainless steel, and black nylon, with inlet sizes such as 1/2 in., 1/8 in., 1/4 in., and 3/8 in. and common industrial threads connections where available.
+Select wetted materials compatible with the fluid, temperature, and wear conditions; common options may include 303/304 stainless steel, brass, 316L stainless steel, and black nylon; common sizes include 1/2 in., 1/8 in., 1/4 in., and 3/8 in. where available.

 Maintenance & Reliability